digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 .. contents:: Contents
    :local:

-Commands are organised by thematic groups.
+Commands are organized by thematic groups.
 Some commands also need to be explicitly turned on via configuration directives to be accessible.

-Some operations are available on both types of nodes, whereas some operations are specific to either participant or domain nodes.
-For consistency, we organise the manual by node type, which means that some commands will appear twice.
+Some operations are available on both types of nodes, whereas some operations are specific to either participant nodes or sync domains.
+For consistency, we organize the manual by node type, which means that some commands will appear twice.
 However, the detailed explanations are only given within the participant documentation.

 .. _canton_remote_console: